Regional groups step up to vaccine challenge

 South Dakota leaders said they tried to avoid the "red tape" of government decisionmakers by assigning five major medical providers the roles of distributing vaccine in designated counties.
 The border state is among the 10 fastest in vaccine administration.

-Minnesota state Sen. Michelle Benson earlier this month asked West Virginia leaders to testify before her Health and Human Services Committee regarding that state's rapid rollout, arguing that Minnesota "faced a myriad of problems with our vaccine rollout leading to confusion and frustration among many Minnesotans."
+Minnesota state Sen. Michelle Benson, R-Ham Lake, this month asked West Virginia leaders to testify before her Health and Human Services Committee regarding that state's rapid rollout, arguing that Minnesota "faced a myriad of problems with our vaccine rollout leading to confusion and frustration among many Minnesotans."
 Testimony was postponed Monday due to a prolonged Senate floor debate.

 Linda Reichert, 70, of Maplewood said she is tired of Minnesota's fragmented approach that leaves seniors like her scrambling across multiple medical, pharmacy and state websites looking for rare appointments.